Pete Marocco: Return to private life

 On January 18, 2021, Marocco filed incorporation papers for Endstate Strategies, LLC as a single-family office and advisory firm for operations management and strategic investment.
 He became its managing director.
 By July 2021, Marocco was corporate director of operations at CEC Facilities Group in Irving, Texas.

 Marocco was a member of the 2022 class of the Club for Growth Foundation.
 On April 7 of that year, he was appointed to the Advisory Council on Emergency Medical Services (GETAC).

 During the 2023 Conservative Political Action Conference (CPAC) conference in Hungary, Marocco appeared on an episode of the Ben Ferguson talk show.
 A summary of the episode stated that during his government service, Marocco felt U.S. foreign aid was "undermining the family and indoctrinating children", supporting gay pride, abortion, terrorism and undocumented migrants to the U.S. while ostensibly funding health care, democracy or gender equity.
 He advocated close monitoring and control of U.S. aid and using social media to counter "indoctrinating and divisive material."
 Marocco promised that if Donald Trump returned to office he and other conservatives would take inspiration from Hungary's family-friendly policies to address the situation.

 Marocco became a leading figure in nonprofit organization Dallas HERO, founded in August 2023.
 The group developed and supported three amendments to the Dallas city charter that would have established a citizen review of the city manager's performance; increased police staffing and compensation; and given residents the right to sue the city over disagreements about state and local statutory compliance, waiving the city's sovereign immunity.
 The latter two amendments successfully passed.
+The mandated spending on hiring police officers and related spending mandated in the charter amendments was the primary reason for a $13.8 million budget shortfall announced by the Dallas city manager in 2026.